 A good sleeping pad isn’t just a comfy bed.
 It will keep you warm by insulating you from the ground, too.
 To save weight, I like to use a ¾ or kids’ length pad.
 At 10 oz and only $35, the short version of the Thermarest Z-lite Sol is an affordable foam pad that is a favorite of many thru-hikers, especially for traveling through cactus country in New Mexico.
-By the time CDT hikers reach chilly Colorado, some hikers switch out to the super insulated NeoAir Xtherm.
+By the time CDT hikers reach chilly Colorado, some hikers switch out to the super-insulated NeoAir Xtherm.

-Light Puffy Jacket or Vest
+Light Puffy Jacket, Vest, or Fleece

 Since gear stores can be few and far between on the CDT, it’s important to have socks that will last.
 Quality hiking socks will hold up for hundreds of miles, even when wet or encrusted in sand.
 I find the Darn Tough light hikers to fit so well I can barely feel them, which cuts down on the kind of rubbing that can lead to hot spots or chafing from moist footwear.
 Merino wool reduces stink, too.
 Carry enough so that you won’t have to wear yesterday’s wet socks.